Tuesday, July 10, 2012

 Au revoir, Paris

 A year ago we were dreaming of Paris.
-Now we’ve lived out our dream, and beneath the sadness of leaving is a feeling of joy and happiness, a sense of accomplishment for having taken the chance to live our dream and deep gratitude for having been able to live such a wonderful experience.
+Now we’ve lived out our dream, and besides the sadness of leaving is a feeling of joy and happiness, a sense of accomplishment for having taken the chance to make our dream come true and deep gratitude for having been able to live such a wonderful experience.

-We joke that this may be the best year of our lives, but if it’s not, it certainly will be one of the best.
-The kids enjoyed it too, and have even thanked us for bringing them here ("making us come to Paris" may have been someone's exact words).
+We joked that that may have been the best year of our lives, but if it wasn't, it certainly was one of the best.
+The kids enjoyed it too, and even thanked us for bringing them here ("making us come to Paris" was someone's exact words).

 "Don't cry because it's over, smile because it happened."